ngasull/ngasull.github.io/about.md

 permalink: /about/
 ---

-Hi 👋 I'm Nicolas Gasull, _aka_ blint or Sonic Gull across art and game development communities.
+Hi 👋 I'm Nicolas Gasull _aka_ blint.

 I started my carrer building a software development expertise specialized in **web technologies**.
-I love **software architecture** and the challenges that come with it, letting a team stay productive as the code base grows.
+I love **software architecture**, **efficiency**, **programming languages theory** and challenges that come with developing sofware as a team.
 I'm also a **functional programming** enthusiast who always seeks for effective **simplicity** over fancy complexity.

 As much as I just defined myself as a developer, I also crave artistic creativity.
-My experience is much lower in this domain and I'm spending a lot more time exploring it.
-So far I enjoy **digital drawing** and **music composition**.
-Combined with my experience, I believe I can use such skills to create a game development studio!
+My experience is much lower in this domain and I'm spending more time exploring it.
+I especially enjoy analyzing **music composition** which I intend to express through **game dev tools development**.

+The Web brings us so much knowledge and connection between communities and digging into new worlds became fascinating.
+If you just want to discuss with me for any reason, I'd love to hear from you through the form below!&nbsp;🙂

 ## Contact me